64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Spotlight-Stealing Squad: Literally.
 Upon their appearance, the crowd starts cheering for them and the camera, including the blast lines, slowly closes up on them.

 Created by the benevolent Dr. L. Emon, Sukapon is a comedian robot who was remodeled into a combat bot to take on the evil Dr. Ivan Walnuts and his seven reprogrammed combat bots.
-He takes on enemies in his own unorthodox way, using special moves and throws.
+Sukapon takes on enemies in an unorthodox way, using special moves and throws.

-- Ascended Extra: He first appears as a sticker in Brawl.
+- Ascended Extra: Sukapon first appears as a sticker in Brawl.

-- Floating Limbs: Retained from his original appearance.
-Much like Rayman, this was originally used to allow for fluid animation without taking up too much memory.
+- Floating Limbs: Much like Rayman, this was originally used to allow for fluid animation without taking up too much memory.
+Sukapon even shows up in Rayman's Spirit battle as a nod to this.

-- Retraux: Though he has a full 3D model, he's animated rather choppily to match his debut appearance on the Famicom.
+- Retraux: Despite having a full 3D model, Sukapon is animated rather choppily to match her original Famicom appearance.

-- Wrestler in All of Us: Will occasionally throw himself at the enemy, or even throw the enemy themselves.
+- Wrestler in All of Us: Will occasionally throw herself at the enemy, or even throw the enemy themselves.

 Enemies from the Mario series, Thwomps are floating stone blocks with faces who attempt to crush anyone underneath them.